MHJ2K/CharacterVault/README.md

 10. Main vault page now has proper user friendly pagination.
 Plus a settings button in the header to open settings.
 11. Added the feature to review/edit Agent edits before applying.
 Toggleable in settings' Studio tab.
 12. Added "Scenario" field to Studio.
+13. PNG export now caps the image to 1024px to prevent large PNG files.
+(For example, if an image is 2048x2048 it caps it to 1024x1024.
+Yes it does reduce quality by a tiny bit, but it's better than 10MB character files)